Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Results and Discussion

 \subsection{In-medium width at finite momentum}

-We next discuss the behavior of the in-medium decay width.
-Figure~\ref{fig:width-lab0} shows the density dependence of the longitudinal-mode decay width at finite momenta, calculated using two different regularization schemes, without the Lorentz $\gamma$ factor.
-Both schemes yield qualitatively consistent results, indicating that the predicted in-medium broadening is robust against the choice of ultraviolet regularization, although quantitatively the results depend on the details of the cutoff and scale parameters.
+We next discuss the behavior of the in-medium intrinsic decay width, which is relevant for experimental observables.
+Figure~\ref{fig:width-lab0} shows the density dependence of the longitudinal intrinsic decay width for several nonzero values of the $\phi$ meson momentum.
+The results are presented with both the loop and contact terms included.
+Both schemes yield qualitatively consistent results, indicating that the predicted in-medium broadening remains unchanged against the choice of ultraviolet regularization, although quantitatively the results depend on the details of the cutoff and scale parameters.

-At rest, the width for both modes increases significantly with increasing density.
-For finite momenta, although the longitudinal width continues to increase with density, its slope gradually decreases as the $\phi$-meson momentum increases.
-This behavior is primarily driven by the momentum-dependent modification of the longitudinal-mode $\phi$-meson mass, which reduces the available decay phase space at higher momenta.
+For $|\bm{p}|=0$, the width for both polarization modes increases significantly with increasing density.
+For finite momenta, the longitudinal width still increases with density, but its growth becomes progressively weaker as the $\phi$-meson momentum increases.
+This behavior is primarily driven by the momentum-dependent modification of the longitudinal mass, which reduces the available decay phase space at higher momenta.
 In contrast, the explicit $\bm{p}^2$-dependent corrections in Eq.~\eqref{eq:width-p2} contribute only minor effects in this case.
-The transverse-mode width, on the other hand, remains essentially identical to its value at rest, consistent with the negligible momentum dependence of the transverse mass.
+The transverse width, on the other hand, remains essentially identical to its value at rest, consistent with the negligible momentum dependence of the transverse mass.

-Figure~\ref{fig:width-lab-gamma} presents the corresponding results including the Lorentz $\gamma$ factor.
-In vacuum, both the transverse and longitudinal decay widths decrease with increasing momentum due to time dilation.
+Figure~\ref{fig:width-lab-gamma} presents the corresponding results in the laboratory frame, including the Lorentz $\gamma$ factor, which governs the decay probability and survival of a moving $\phi$ meson in the nuclear medium.
+In vacuum, both the transverse and longitudinal decay widths decrease with increasing momentum due to Lorentz time dilation.
 Consequently, even in the absence of medium effects, the decay widths at finite momentum are reduced compared to their rest-frame values.
 In the nuclear medium, the competition between intrinsic in-medium broadening and Lorentz time dilation leads to a nontrivial momentum dependence of the decay widths.
 As a result, at finite momenta, the in-medium transverse decay width also differs from its rest-frame value, despite the absence of intrinsic momentum dependence in the transverse self-energy.
 The separation between longitudinal and transverse widths becomes increasingly pronounced at higher densities and momenta, reflecting the polarization-dependent nature of the medium modifications.